iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

 **DNS**

-Create the following two DNS records pointing to the IP address of your load
+Create a DNS record pointing to the external IP address of your ingress controller.
+This hostname will be used for Studio.
-balancer:

-- `studio.company.com`
-- `minio.studio.company.com`

 ## 1. Create a namespace